Robotics — European Union (EU)

 Certification Introduction

-For robots exported to the European Union (EU) and placed on the EU market, CE certification is a mandatory unified market access requirement that covers all EU member states, and regulatory requirements of all member states follow the EU's unified framework.
-Robots with AI functions must additionally meet the classification and compliance requirements of the EU AI Act, and can only enter circulation in the EU market after achieving compliance and affixing the CE marking.
+For robots exported to the European Union and placed on the market, CE certification is a mandatory unified market access requirement covering all EU member states, and regulatory requirements of all member states follow the EU's unified framework.
+Robots with AI functions need to additionally meet the classification and compliance requirements of the EU AI Act, and can only enter and circulate in the EU market after compliance and affixing the CE marking.

 Laws and Regulations

-- New requirements effective 2026: AI-powered robots must meet compliance requirements of the EU AI Act; robots with built-in batteries must comply with the new Battery Regulation (BMR); relevant requirements of the Carbon Border Adjustment Mechanism (CBAM) must be satisfied Regulatory requirements are uniformly coordinated at the EU level, with each member state responsible for market supervision and implementation, and there are no essential differences between member states.
+New requirements from 2026: AI-powered robots must comply with the compliance requirements of the EU AI Act; robots with built-in batteries must comply with the new Battery Regulation (BMR); relevant requirements of the Carbon Border Adjustment Mechanism (CBAM) must be aligned with.
+Regulatory requirements are uniformly coordinated at the EU level, and each member state is responsible for market supervision and implementation, with no essential differences.

 Technical Requirements

-- Environmental protection requirements: Meet the repairability and recyclability requirements for ecodesign, provide carbon footprint accounting (ISO 14067), and provide proof of recycled material proportion for battery-equipped products
+Environmental Requirements: Meet the repairability and recyclability requirements of ecodesign, provide carbon footprint accounting (ISO 14067), and provide proof of recycled material content for battery-equipped products

-- Full life cycle risk assessment is mandatory, and technical documents must be retained within EU territory for 10 years.
+It is mandatory to complete a full life cycle risk assessment, and technical documents must be retained in the EU territory for 10 years.

 Certification Process

-- Complete risk identification and assessment in the product design phase, and implement risk reduction measures
+Complete risk identification and assessment at the product design stage, and implement risk reduction measures;

-- Select the conformity assessment path based on product risk level: Low and medium-risk robots can complete the Declaration of Conformity by the manufacturer; high-risk robots require intervention from an EU Notified Body to complete type inspection and production compliance audit
+Select the assessment path according to the product risk level: low and medium risk robots can complete the self-declaration of conformity by the manufacturer; high risk robots require intervention by an EU Notified Body to complete type inspection and production compliance audit;

-- Sign the EU Declaration of Conformity, affix the CE marking to the product, and CE certification requires regular update every 5 years
+Sign the EU Declaration of Conformity, affix the CE marking to the product, and CE certification needs to be regularly updated every 5 years.